M66B/FairEmail/FAQ.md

 because connecting to the server and comparing the local and remote messages are expensive operations.

 [On some devices](https://dontkillmyapp.com/) it is necessary to *disable* battery optimizations (setup step 4) to keep connections to email servers open.
+In fact, leaving battery optimizations enabled can result in extra battery usage for all devices, even though this sounds contradictory!

 Most of the battery usage, not considering viewing messages, is due to synchronization (receiving and sending) of messages.
 So, to reduce the battery usage, set the number of days to synchronize message for to a lower value,